sudo-vaibhav/emoji-uuid/README.md

 ## Demo

-you can also try the this utility without having to install it by accessing a NodeJS API at <a href="https://emoji-uuid.azurewebsites.net/"> instructions to use this API can be found at <a href="https://github.com/sudo-vaibhav/emoji-uuid-api">
+you can also try the this utility without having to install it by accessing a NodeJS API <a href="https://emoji-uuid.azurewebsites.net/">here</a> Instructions to use this API can be found at <a href="https://github.com/sudo-vaibhav/emoji-uuid-api">https://github.com/sudo-vaibhav/emoji-uuid-api</a>